apache/hudi/docs/querying_data.md

 ## Presto

 Presto is a popular query engine, providing interactive query performance.
 Hudi RO tables can be queries seamlessly in Presto.
-This requires the `hoodie-presto-bundle` jar to be placed into `<presto_install>/plugin/hive-hadoop2/`, across the installation.
+This requires the `hudi-presto-bundle` jar to be placed into `<presto_install>/plugin/hive-hadoop2/`, across the installation.